 Although ready meals (AKA TV dinners) are more popular than fast food in the UK, people still consume around 22 million fast food meals weekly.
 Young adults in the UK are 7 times more likely to eat fast food than other age groups.

-When people in the UK were asked how often they visit QSRs, 16% of respondents aged 18-24 said they eat fast food at least once a week, which is the highest of any age group.
-38% said they eat fast food a few times each month.
+According to recent trends observed in the UK, when individuals were asked about their frequency of visits to QSRs, 16% of respondents aged 18-24 reported consuming fast food at least once a week, which is the highest percentage among all age groups.
+Additionally, 38% of this age group stated that they eat fast food a few times every month.

-People still consume fast food for breakfast and as snacks, too.
-Around 22% of respondents said they opt for fast food for breakfast, and 22% eat it as a snack.
-Interestingly, spending on fast food for breakfast and snacks increased by 5% between 2015 and 2020, with fast food chains expanding their menus to cater for these meals.
+People still eat fast food for breakfast and as snacks, too.
+Around 22% of those asked said they opt for fast food for breakfast, and 22% eat it as a snack.
+Interestingly, money spent on fast food for breakfast and snacks increased by 5% between 2015 and 2020, with fast food chains expanding their menus to cater to these meals.